kenjennings/Atari-Breakout76/README.md

 **IMPLEMENTATION**

 The Atari is a highly flexible system and lends itself to creative thinking.
+The playfield display is completely programmable allowing a game to mix graphics and text modes at any vertical position of the screen, and even specify that no bitmapped or character graphics displayed.
+Screen memory on adjacent lines need not be contiguous in memory.

-A visual affect can be achieved via multiple methods with pros and cons for each.
-Screen objects could be drawn directly as graphics, as text using custom characters, or as Player-Missile graphics depending on geometry, animation, and how well the intended solution fits the architecture of the display method.
-A choice for one implementation method  can affect what is chosen for other areas further down the screen.
+A desired visual affect can be achieved via multiple methods with pros and cons for each:  Screen objects could be drawn directly as graphics, as text using custom characters, or as Player-Missile graphics depending on geometry, animation, and how well the intended solution fits the architecture of the display method.
+A choice for one implementation method can affect what is chosen for other areas on the screen.

 **TITLE SCREEN**:

+The Breakout arcade game does not have a title screen.
+The "splash screen" or title graphics are the box cabinet.
+The number of players, and game initiation are managed with buttons.

+However, the Atari computer immitation of Breakout can add some configurability to game parameters.
+This needs a minimal user interface and directions in place of the arcade button controls and should appear separately from the main game screen.

 **GAME SCREEN**:

 The game screen scaled to the Atari's dimensions fit within the horizontal width for ANTIC's narrow playfield.
-The game screen can utilize ANTIC's narrow width, reducing the RAM requirements for where pixel graphics are needed.
+The game screen can utilize ANTIC's narrow width, reducing the RAM requirements where pixel graphics are needed.

+The screen entire visible playfield  will be 208 scan lines.

 **BORDERS**: